 Dang!
 Up two pounds, down two pounds for the last few weeks – what’s up with that?
 I’m sure most of you can relate.
 It’s so frustrating when you feel like you are doing everything you can but the scale isn’t budging.
-The following are my five surefire ways to break through a plateau:
+The following are my five sure fire ways to break through your weight loss plateau:

 Start weighing your food.
 I know its crazy, but portion control cannot be ignored.
 That 3-4 ounces of protein has probably slipped into looking more like 5-7 – almost doubling your calories.
 Do you really know what the serving size is supposed to be?

 Write down everything you are eating and drinking.
 I know!
 That is a total pain!
 AND it works.
 There are plenty of studies extolling the benefit of keeping a food diary.
 It will improve self esteem and self trust over time.
 You will become more aware of the situations that stimulate your need for needless eating.

 Get an accountability buddy.
 I’m sure you know someone in your world who will be non-judgmental and loving along with holding your feet to the flame if you are falling off the wagon.
 People who have accountability buddies have been shown to lose weight more consistently over time, according to over 80 studies.
 One of my favorite weight loss plans offers a free coach, Optavia, along with teaching all the habits of health you will need to maintain once you have reached your goal.

 Reduce fruit and starchy carbohydrates (potatoes, rice, pasta, crackers, and bread) to zero or one small serving per day.
 What to eat?
 Lean protein and lots of vegetables every 3-4 hours.

 Exercise.
 If you haven’t started moving your body – START!
 Start slow – 5 minutes/ day if you have been sedentary and add 10% more time per week.
 If you are already exercising, add a day, change your routine, add more weights or more cardio depending on your current focus.